Thriving in a world of business ecosystems

 What’s your platform play?

 In a setting where multiple firms are creating value through coordinated activity, new means are being created to help orchestrate their decisions and activities.
 In the highly digitized and atomized markets of the 21st century, this coordination increasingly happens through platforms—infrastructural layers designed to establish common standards and reduce transaction costs.
-Well-functioning platforms can provide the means for diverse ecosystem participants to create and capture value for themselves, while also unleashing powerful network effects that often yield strong returns for the platform owner.
+Well-functioning platforms can provide the means for diverse ecosystem participants to create and capture value for

 Platform businesses can be classified into different types.
 Some, like eBay and Etsy, are aggregation platforms.
 Others are social platforms, such as Facebook and Twitter.
 Mobilization platforms, such as the Ushahidi network, have also grown in impact.
 The platform type that could have the greatest potential, however, may just now be unfolding: platforms explicitly designed to accelerate and scale the potential for learning by their participants.